Niqtan/Conways-Game-of-Life/README.md

-# Conways-Game-of-Life
-A version of Conway's Game of LIfe made in C using SDL2

-To do list:
-- Try to animate the game of life
+# Welcome to the game of life

-    - Try to find a way to loop over grid[i][j] in to continously apply the rules
-    -
+## This is an implementation of Conway's game of life in C